gadomski/gadomski.github.io/content/posts/2022-02-18-dependency-protection-with-python-and-github-actions.md

 > New s*** has come to light

-See ["Dependency protection with pyproject.toml"](@/posts/2023-05-10-pyproject-toml.md) for my latest thinking on this topic.
+See [Dependency protection with pyproject.toml](@/posts/2023-05-10-pyproject-toml.md) for my latest thinking on this topic.

 ---